abrahmgo/KueskiTest/README.md

 bundle exec pod install --repo-update
 ```

+### Problems?

+Use homebrew to install the dependencies and then run the previous commands

 ### Workspace and SPM

 If everything works great, open `KueskiTest.xcworkspace` and SPM start installing certain dependencies.